Lake Ahquabi State Park

-Lake Ahquabi State Park is a state park of Iowa, US, featuring a 115 acre reservoir.
+Lake Ahquabi State Park is a state park in Warren County, Iowa, United States, featuring a 115 acre reservoir.
 Ahquabi means "resting place" in the Fox language.
 The park is 6 mi south of Indianola and 22 mi south of Des Moines.
 Three sections of the park were listed on the National Register of Historic Places in 1991.

 History

 The area was recommended for a state park site by J.N.
 "Ding" Darling.
 The city of Indianola acquired the first 560 acre in 1934, and it was known initially as Indianola State Park.
 From 1934 to 1937 Civilian Conservation Corps (CCC) Company 769 and a side camp built facilities in the park.
 They constructed the dam and reservoir from April 1934 to July 1935.
 However methods at the time did not consider long-term effects of the surrounding 3321 acre watershed.
 By the 1980s sedimentation had shrunk the reservoir by 11 acre and agricultural pollutants in surface runoff had reduced the water quality.
 Various government and community organizations began working with neighboring landowners to improve Lake Ahquabi.
 Widespread adoption of soil conservation practices by local farmers and the development of buffer wetlands and sedimentation basins have halved the amount of sediments and nutrients reaching the lake.
 In the mid-1990s the lake was extensively dredged, the shoreline stabilized, the dam improved, and an aeration device installed.
 Game fish like largemouth bass, bluegill, sunfish, channel catfish, and crappie were stocked.
 After restoration Lake Ahquabi State Park's annual visitation and fishing use each increased three-fold.
 Anglers have been catching an average of 2.7 fish per hour, twice the catch rate of most Iowa lakes.
 It has been estimated that the money brought into the local economy by increased visitation equalled the $4 million spent on the restoration project within 2 years.